 Chief financial officer's report

-The analysis of the group’s financial performance for the year ended 31 August 2019 focuses on the key line items of the statements of comprehensive income and financial position which management consider material to shareholders’ understanding of the group’s performance.
+The analysis of the group’s financial performance for the year ended 31 August 2020 focuses on the key line items of the statements of comprehensive income and financial position which management considers material to shareholders’ understanding of the group’s performance.

 The following review should be read together with the annual financial statements as well as the summary statements of comprehensive income and financial position, and the five-year analysis of financial performance respectively.